 Blocked: used to describe a hangover

-Class: something that is of amazing quality.
+Class: something that is of fantastic quality.

 Craic: Used to describe having fun.